 - A handy guitar stand would have been a welcome addition to round off the package.

 Still not convinced?
-Check out this video from our friends at Alamo Music to find out why they think the Donner is a great option for beginners.
+Check out this video from our friends at Alamo Music to find out why they think the Donner is one of the best beginner left handed electric guitar packages.

 Overall, I recommend the Donner DST-100SL as my pick for the best left handed electric guitar package.
 I don’t think you’ll be able to find a better lefty bundle for a lower price, and it’s clear to see why it is the number one best-selling beginner kit on Amazon!